Timeline for the day of the September 11 attacks: 8:00 a.m.

-8:41: The FAA's New York Center requests information about Flight 11 over the radio.
+8:41: New York Center requests information about Flight 11 over the radio.
 Flight 175 responds: "We heard a suspicious transmission on our departure out of Boston with someone, [it] sounded like someone keyed the mic and said: 'everyone stay in your seats'".
 New York Center acknowledges and says it will pass the information on.
+This is Flight 175's last communication with New York Center.

-8:41: NEADS drives two fighter pilots at Otis Air National Guard Base to battle stations.
+8:42–8:46 (approx.): In the skies over northern New Jersey, Flight 175 is hijacked.
+Most likely, two of the "muscle hijackers", Fayez Banihammad and Mohand al-Shehri, make the first moves, stabbing a flight attendant and then storming the cockpit, killing both pilots.
+Hamza al-Ghamdi and Ahmed al-Ghamdi then order remaining passengers and crew to the back of the plane, allowing their leader, Marwan al-Shehhi, to take control.

 8:42: Flight 93, a Boeing 757, takes off with 37 passengers and seven crew members from Newark International Airport (now Newark Liberty International Airport), bound for San Francisco International Airport, following a 42-minute delay due to congested runways.
 Four hijackers are aboard.
 Its flight path initially takes it close to the World Trade Center, which is within four minutes of being struck, before moving away westbound.
 All four planes are now in the air.

-8:42–8:46 (approx.): In the skies over northern New Jersey, Flight 175 is hijacked.
-Most likely, two of the "muscle hijackers", Fayez Banihammad and Mohand al-Shehri, make the first moves, stabbing a flight attendant and then storming the cockpit, killing both pilots.
-Hamza al-Ghamdi and Ahmed al-Ghamdi then order remaining passengers and crew to the back of the plane, allowing their leader, Marwan al-Shehhi, to take control.
+8:43: An air traffic control specialist at the FAA's Herndon Command Center calls Washington Center to inform them that Flight 11 is a "possible hijack" and that the plane will enter Washington Center's airspace if it continues south.

 8:43:30: While descending at 10,000 feet, Flight 11 makes a final turn, turning south-southwestward towards New York City, aiming for the World Trade Center.

-8:44–8:46: Flight attendant Amy Sweeney, aboard Flight 11, reports by telephone to Michael Woodward at the American Airlines Flight Services Office in Boston, "Something is wrong.
+8:44–8:46: Flight attendant Amy Sweeney, aboard Flight 11, reports by telephone to Michael Woodward at the American Airlines Flight Services Office at Logan International Airport: "Something is wrong.
 We are in a rapid descent.
 We are all over the place."
-A minute later, Woodward asks her to "describe what she sees out the window".
+A minute later, Woodward asks her to look out the window to see if she can tell where the plane is.
 She responds, "I see the water.
 I see the buildings.
 I see buildings."
 After a short pause, she reports, "We are flying low.
 We are flying very, very low.
 We are flying way too low."
-Seconds later she says, "Oh, my God, we are way too low."
-The call ends with a burst of very loud, sustained static.
-At the same time, Betty Ong's call with the American Airlines reservation office in Cary, North Carolina and operations center in Fort Worth, Texas is also cut off, and attempts to reestablish contact with her are in vain, assuming the worst has happened.
+Seconds later she says, "Oh, my God, we are way too low." before the call is cut off.
+An employee relaying information about the call to the American Airlines SOC reports: "She [Sweeney] started screaming and saying something's wrong and now he's [Woodward] having trouble-now he thinks he might be disconnected.
+Okay, we just lost connection."
+At the same time, Betty Ong's call with the American Airlines reservation office in Cary, North Carolina is also cut off.
+The office supervisor, Nydia Gonzalez, informs SOC manager Craig Marquis: "We, I think we might have lost her."